Day 3 (38km, 554m)

 “Another lime and soda?”

 “No thank-you, that also hit the spot.”
-(Hit the wallet more like).
+(Hit the wallet, if I were honest).

-She provides directions to the Great Glen Hostel that will mean avoiding most of the road.
+She provides directions to the hostel that will mean avoiding most of the road.

 “Follow the path up from here.
 Turn right at the wooden bridge and follow the road back on yourself for a short while.
 Just don’t go beyond the wooden bridge.